adl/hoaf/README.md

 ### `Start:`

-This optional header item lists the initial states (given by their number).
-The list may be empty, which is the same as omitting this header item.
+This optional header item specifies the initial states using a positive Boolean formula of state numbers.

+    headeritem ::= … | "Start:" state-formula?
+    state-formula ::= INT
+                    | "(" state-formula ")"
+                    | state-formula "|" state-formula
+                    | state-formula "&" state-formula

+Usually, a single state number or a disjunction of states numbers is used.
+Conjuctions can be used to specify the initial state of alternating automata.
+If the `state-formula` is omitted, or if the `Start:` header item is omitted, then the automaton has no initial state and an empty language.

 ### `AP:`